Sheco/worky_api/README.md

 nodejs run.mjs [--today] [--checkin entry_date] [--checkout exit_date]
 --checkin: checkin date
 --checkout: checkout date
---now: use current time
 --randomize: add/subtract a random amount of time

 If --checkin and --checkout dates only specify the time, the date will be set to today.
 The dates are expected as a single argument so make sure they're quoted. the time itself.
-If --checkin or --checkout are "now", the current time will be used.
+If --checkin or --checkout don't have an argument, the current time will be used.
 ```

 The login credentials are obtained from an `.env` file similar to this: